IdSec-Inc/Public/Powershell/Profile/README.md

 # Profile Management

-This is to configure a pwoershell profile.
+This is to configure a PowerShell profile.
 Select which one you want and enable transcript for it.

 ## Project Goals
 The objective is to configure your terminal to keep in mind where you are connected.